Decluttering With Kids

 Yes you can work on your own decluttering projects with kids at home.
 But why not teach them how to declutter themselves and give them lots of practice in their rooms!

+Does the mess in your kids’ bedrooms drive you crazy?
 Do you find that even though when their bedrooms get cleaned and tidied up, its not long until its a mess again?
+YES!!

 Step 1.
-Take EVERYTHING Out & Put Like Items Together
+Put Like Items Together

-We had groups of soft toys, craft items, Barbie dolls & accessories, photos, Lego, bags, hats, dress-ups and nick knacks which my daughter renamed “little teeny weeny things that don’t have a category” and a miscellaneous pile.
+In my 10 year old daughter’s room we had groups of soft toys, craft items, Barbie dolls & accessories, photos, Lego, bags, hats, dress-ups and nick knacks which my daughter renamed “little teeny weeny things that don’t have a category” and a miscellaneous pile.

+Create whatever piles are suitable for your child’s belongings.
 Keep sorting until all drawers, shelves, and storage containers have been emptied.

 Are there any personal items kept in different areas around the house?

 Don’t forget to include those things in the sorting!
 Miss K remembered she had a container of colouring-in items in the living area.
-This then got added to her growing collection of stuff.
+This got added to her growing collection of stuff.